 Bishop Tyree Beard is the Senior Leader and Establishmentarian of The Movement Church – Chicago.
 He is also the Apostolic Overseer/Senior Leader for The Movement Network which is a collective of churches with an initiative to impact the world through the Kingdom message of Christ.

-Beard developed a strong foundation in Christ early on at The Holy Trinity Church under the late Pastor Matthew Pettis Jr. On April 26, 2013, Beard established the “City of David Church” now known as “The Movement Chicago” which is a vital, non-denominational community of believers in the heart of the Chicago suburbs.
+He developed a strong foundation in Christ early on at The Holy Trinity Church under the late Pastor Matthew Pettis Jr. On April 26, 2013, he established the “City of David Church” now known as “The Movement Chicago” which is a vital, non-denominational community of believers in the heart of the Chicago suburbs.
 He now serves on the General Board of Bishops for Pilgrim Assemblies, and is the Prelate for the Western region.

 Charles Walton, MBA